How to Install LibreOffice on Debian (13, 12, 11)

 Conclusion

 You now have LibreOffice configured on Debian with Writer, Calc, Impress, and Draw ready for document work.
-As we covered, the APT method provides stable packages with automatic updates, Flatpak offers sandboxed newer releases, and manual DEB packages give precise version control.
-To extend functionality further, install Microsoft fonts on Debian for better compatibility, set up Timeshift backups to protect your work, or alternatively configure unattended upgrades to automate security updates.
+The APT method provides stable packages with automatic updates, Flatpak offers sandboxed newer releases, and manual DEB packages give precise version control.
+To extend functionality further, install Microsoft fonts on Debian for better compatibility, set up Timeshift backups to protect your work, or configure unattended upgrades to automate security updates.

 1. Dear Sir,